mdthh/LmcMail/README.md

 the body is rendered using a layout view model to which the view model parameter (`$nameOrModel`) to the `createHtmlMessage` method is added a child.
 The rendered output of the `$nameOrModel` view model is captured in the variable `message` which is passed to the layout view model.

+A default template `mail/layout` is supplied is `view/layout/layout.phtml`.
+This template can be the starting point for your own layout template.
-A default template `mail/layout` is supplied.
-The layout template can be modified using the `setLayoutTemplate()` method.
+The layout template can be set using the `setLayoutTemplate()` method.
 Alternatively, the `mail/layout` entry in the View Manager template map can be overridden to point to your template.
+Another alternative is to use a factory delegator to the `MessageServiceFactory::class` to set the layout template after the Message Service is created.

-View Helpers can be used in views.
+View Helpers can be used when rendering view models.
 A common use case is to use `$this->url()` to render a link to your application.

 #### Use alternate View Resolved and View Helper Manager

-LmcMail uses Service Manager aliases to get the View Resolver and View Helper Manager which resolves to the Laminas MVC renderer and manager.
+LmcMail uses Service Manager aliases to get the View Resolver and View Helper Manager which resolves to the Laminas MVC resolver and manager.
 This allows to use any view template and helpers already defined in the application.

 ````php
 'aliases' => [